vigetlabs/microcosm/docs/api/presenter.md

 model as props (including children).

 Views are passed the `send` method on a Presenter.
-This provides the exact same behavior as `withIntent`:
+This provides the exact same behavior as `withAction`:

 ```javascript
 function Button ({ send }) {